MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/sources-coverage.md

 # Find out what&#39;s covered by sources

 [!INCLUDE[pn_netbreeze_long](../includes/pn-netbreeze-long.md)] provides a number of sources so you can keep track of conversations on your social media. [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] covers multiple sources where you can track public posts, and publish messages and replies.
-All sources can be filtered in Analytics for an up close look at your data.
-Find out what is covered with the following available sources. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use filters to see relevant data](../social-engagement/use-filters.md), [Set up searches to listen to social media conversations](../social-engagement/set-up-searches.md)
+All sources can be filtered in Analytics for an up-close look at your data.
+Find out what is covered by using the following available sources. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use filters to see relevant data](../social-engagement/use-filters.md), [Set up searches to listen to social media conversations](../social-engagement/set-up-searches.md)

 [//]: # (TODO: Michael to replace all links with inline links)